 Why These Numbers?

-The 20-minute sitting interval reflects research showing that metabolic slowdown begins after about 20 minutes of static sitting.
-The 8-minute standing interval provides postural benefits without causing the fatigue that longer standing periods create.
+The 20-minute sitting interval reflects research showing metabolic slowdown begins after about 20 minutes of static sitting.
+The 8-minute standing interval delivers postural benefits without the fatigue that longer standing periods create.
 The 2-minute movement break addresses the core issue that both sitting and standing share: static positioning.

 How to Implement